How to Run a Tree Service Business: 5 Lessons from a Master Arborist

 “You can get drowned out by a thousand chainsaws in this area,” says Matt.
 “So what sets you above the rest?”

-In their 12 years in business, they’ve learned more than a few tough business lessons.
-Today, their team of certified arborists is setting a new standard for safety, quality, and professionalism in the tree care industry.
+With more than a decade of business experience, their team of certified arborists is setting a new standard for safety, quality, and professionalism in the tree care industry.

-They share their top lessons for using customer service, sales, and team building to fuel their continued success below.
+Here’s how they use customer service, sales, and team building to fuel their continued success.

 In an industry that’s unregulated, dangerous, and highly competitive, the Logans use education, accreditation, and expertise to set their business apart and get more leads.

 Matt is currently a Board Certified Master Arborist.
-This is the highest level of certification an arborist can receive from the International Society of Arboriculture (ISA), and is held by only seven arborists in all of Ontario.
+This is the highest level of certification an arborist can receive from the ISA, and is held by only seven arborists in all of Ontario.

 Tracy is also a certified arborist and tree health care specialist.
 As full-time office manager, she handles the majority of new leads.
 “You’re talking to a certified arborist as soon as you’ve called us.”